UniqueSecure/MePOSAndroidSDK/README.md

 - MePOS.TEXT_STYLE_UNDERLINED
 - MePOS.TEXT_STYLE_INVERSE

-  Text styles can also be combined using the or operator to achieve a mix of styles, for example to print bold italic text you would use the following:
+  Text styles can also be combined using the "or" operator to achieve a mix of styles, for example to print bold italic text you would use the following:
 - MePOS.TEXT_STYLE_BOLD | MePOS.TEXT_STYLE_ITALIC

 ### Text size constants